 Q: Is there a specific document that provides detailed information about funding for each country?

 A: Please refer to Section 1.7 Funding Details.
-USDA expects to issue individual awards in amount of $20 million to $200 million.
+USDA expects to issue individual awards in amounts ranging from $20 million to $200 million.

 Q: Could USDA please clarify whether “Applicant” in Section 2.6 Multiple Applications refers to the applicant organization (e.g., the academic institution) or to an individual principal investigator/project director?